 Should you borrow from family or friends?

-It can be tempting to ask friends or relatives when you need to borrow some money.
-But you need to think carefully about whether you can afford to repay the money and can cope with what might happen if you can’t afford to pay it back.
+It can be tempting to ask friends or relatives to lend you money.
+But you need to think carefully about whether you can afford to repay it and can cope with what might happen if you can’t.

 Pros and cons of borrowing from family and friends

-When it’s successful, borrowing from a family member can provide emergency money and help you avoid forms of borrowing with very high interest rates, such as payday loans or doorstep lending.
+Borrowing from a family member can provide emergency money and help you avoid forms of borrowing with very high interest rates, such as payday loans and doorstep lending.

 Work out a budget first

-If you do enter into a borrowing arrangement with family or a friend make sure you draw up a budget beforehand, to see how much money you have left over once you have met your current living expenses.
+If you want to borrow from a family or a friend, make sure you draw up a budget beforehand, to see how much money you have left after paying your current living expenses.

 What if you can’t afford to repay it?

-It’s always stressful if you can’t afford repayments but it can be even worse if you’re leaving a loved one out of pocket and it may harm the relationship.
+It’s always stressful if you can’t afford repayments but it can be even worse if you’re leaving a loved one out of pocket and it might harm the relationship.